Kilenaitor/questions/output.md

 ##Results for csant012:

 ####Problem 1
-Test FizzBuzz: Success
+Test FizzBuzz: Fail

 ####Problem 2
 Testing for loop for n = 10 : Success
 Testing for loop for n = 127 : Success
-Testing while loop for n = 10 : Success
+Testing while loop for n = 10 : Fail
-Testing while loop for n = 127 : Success
+Testing while loop for n = 127 : Fail
-Testing recursion for n = 10 : Success
+Testing recursion for n = 10 : Fail
-Testing recursion for n = 127 : Success
+Testing recursion for n = 127 : Fail

 ####Problem 3
 Case 1: Fail